iot-for-all/iotc-industrial-adt/docs/setup.md

 Below is a required step to point the Azure Function to the Azure Digital Twins endpoint.

-Edit the _local.settings.json_ file in the function root folder and replace the value for the ADT_INSTANCE with the Digital Twins endpoint URL.
+Edit the _local.settings.json_ file in the function root folder ( or create if it does not exist) and replace the value for the ADT_INSTANCE with the Digital Twins endpoint URL.

 _e.g._